seejanerun/Partners-MLOps-Workshop/README.md

 Now that you have your app.sh and shiny_app.R files created.
 Navigate to the **App** tab in your project

-Enter a title for your app - 'wine-app-<yourname>'
+Enter a title for your app - 'wine-app-yourname'

 Click Publish.